heyunyan19930924/Chromosome-Simulation/README.md

 5. To get the simulation results, the approach depends on if the simulation is run locally or online.
   a.
 For local simulation, the output data is saved by DataTank into local cache.
 One can save the output in a custom .mat file as the simulation progresses.
   b.
 For online simulation, the output data is saved inside Parameter_run.dtask file.

-The "dataAnalysisv2.tank" contains some stochastic analysis tools for the simulation.
+The "dataAnalysis v#.tank" contains some stochastic analysis tools for the simulation.